 In July 2011, the Company's Joint Venture partner Gold Fields Ltd completed seven (7) core holes totaling 2,488 metres on the MEX copper-gold porphyry prospect, which is one of the showings in the Toodoggone Project.
 Gold Fields can earn a 75% in the Project by spending up to \$20 million.
 Gold Fields spent about \$4 million to date and is required to spend a minimum of \$5 million to earn an initial 51% interest in the project.
-Assays and a Toodoggone Project report were received by the Company and published in a news release dated February 27, 2012.
+Assays and a Toodoggone Project Report were received by the Company and published in a news release dated February 27, 2012.

-In early 2012, Gold Fields advised the Company that it is continuing to explore the Toodoggone Project and plans to spend enough to become vested as to a 51% in the Toodoggone Project.
+In early 2012, Gold Fields advised the Company that it was continuing to explore the Toodoggone Project and plans to spend enough to become vested as to a 51% in the Toodoggone Project.
 Gold Fields made its last equity investment in Cascadero by subscribing for 400,000 units at \$0.16 per unit.
 A unit is comprised of one common share and one warrant, whereby the warrant entitles the holder to purchase an additional common share at \$0.19 each for a period of one-year from closing.
 The units are subject to a four-month hold period.
-Exploration is expected to commence in July 2012.
+Exploration was expected to commence in July 2012.

-In July, Gold Fields mobilized a an exploration crew to continue work on the Company's Toodoggone Project in north central British Columbia.
+In July, Gold Fields mobilized an exploration crew to continue work on the Company's Toodoggone Project in north central British Columbia.
 Gold Fields intends to reach the C\$5 million expenditure threshold that enables it to vest with a 51% interest in the Toodoggone project.
-The majority of the 2012 program consists of core drilling on the MEX Cu-Au porphyry system.
+The majority of the 2012 program consisted of core drilling on the MEX Cu-Au porphyry system.
+Magnetic anomalies were also tested in previously undrilled alteration areas.